 Want to start a new student club at HCC?
-A club or organization of special interest may be formed, as long as it benefits the student body.
+A club or organization of special interest may be formed as long as it benefits the student body and is approved by the dean of students, following the guidelines established in the Club Guide.
 All clubs and organizations must be open to all students regardless of sex, sexual orientation, race, ethnic background, national origin, age, disability or religion.

 What you need to start your club:

 - A consenting full or part-time faculty or staff advisor